banezaklan/yabb/README.md

 </pre>

 If you navigate to the URL, you should get a very simple bootstrap template with top menu, some content and a footer.
-If got it, that is all it's going to do :-)
+If you got it, that is all it's going to do :-)

 Any problems should appear in the JS console of your favourite browser.